-It should be noted that the addition of a new build specialist provision of 24 pupils from September 2022 does not affect the PAN of Chantry Academy.
+It should be noted that since September 2022 provision know as the Peile Centre has been in place for pupils of specific needs.
+This does not affect the ordinary PAN of Chantry Academy.

 2. ADMISSION TO SECONDARY SCHOOLS

 Suffolk Local Authority (LA) currently co-ordinates the admission of Year 7 age students on behalf of The Active Learning Trust.
 Parents apply for a school place through the LA's admission process.
 The LA allocates places (following consultation with academies/schools) for students at the beginning of their education.